Elizaongwz/DSA4264/technical-report.md

 Loop services include only a single direction (Direction == 1), forming a continuous route without a termination point.
 Conversely, non-loop services consist of two directions (Direction == 1 and Direction == 2).
 For these, Direction 1 terminates at its last stop and Direction 2 begins at this same stop for most cases and at a nearby stop for a minority of buses, creating a continuous route with a midpoint termination.

 To ensure uniformity in our analysis, we merged both directions of non-loop services into one continuous route.
 If the last stop of Direction 1 matched the first stop of Direction 2, we removed the duplicate bus stop and updated the stop sequence to reflect a continuous route.
 If the last stop of Direction 1 did not match the first stop of Direction 2, we updated the stop sequence of Direction 2 directly to join the routes as there are no duplicate stops.
-Following this, we dropped the directions column to ensure a simplified representation of each bus service route to create an updated dataframe trunkroutes_updated.
+Following this, we dropped the directions column to ensure a simplified representation of each bus service route to create an updated data frame trunkroutes_updated.
 <img width="995" alt="Screenshot 2024-11-04 at 4 11 58 PM" src="https://github.com/user-attachments/assets/4e8e16fa-de8c-4076-893f-8c3eedec4b4e">

 #### Cleaning of Train Stations Shape file
 Before viewing the file `RapidTransitSystemStation.shp`, it is necessary to install the `gdal` file by running `pip install gdal` in the terminal with the Python environment set up.
 Thereafter, run the line `ogr2ogr -f "ESRI Shapefile" repaired_shapefile.shp TrainStation_Jul2024\ 21-36-40-252/RapidTransitSystemStation.shp -nlt POLYGON -makevalid` in same terminal.
 This is required as without doing so, the error `IllegalArgumentException: Points of LinearRing do not form a closed linestring` will be thrown.
 We then used the new repaired file `repaired_shapefile.shp` for the plotting of train stations.

 #### Feature Engineering
-After data cleaning, we engineered addiitonal features for each bus stop:
+After data cleaning, we engineered additional features for each bus stop:

 Our first feature is the average passenger volume, calculated for each bus stop.
 This is essential in identifying bus stops with high or low demand.
 We obtained the tap-in and tap-out data for each stop, summing the values across July, August and September for both weekdays and weekends.
-The final average passenger volume for each bus stop was calculated as the mean of these monthly values and saved to a dataframe busstop_volumes
+The final average passenger volume for each bus stop was calculated as the mean of these monthly values and saved to a data frame busstop_volumes
 <img width="983" alt="Screenshot 2024-11-04 at 4 18 01 PM" src="https://github.com/user-attachments/assets/b34c5145-0a1a-4e27-afc2-961a08dd5333">

 Another feature was an indicator for whether a bus stop is an MRT station.
 A bus stop was defined as an MRT bus stop if its description contained ‘Stn’ or ‘Int’.
 This feature was added as the 'MRTBusStop' column, with a value of 1 for MRT stops and 0 otherwise.

 Additionally, we defined which MRT line(s) each MRT bus stop belonged to.
 To do this, we created a mapping between MRT lines and their stations, including variations and short forms of station names to account for different naming conventions in the raw data.
 Using the find_mrt_line function, we checked each MRT bus stop’s name against the mapped MRT lines.
 If the bus stop name contained the station name from any MRT line, it would return the respective MRT line(s) associated with that bus stop.
 The 'MRTLine' column thus records the corresponding line(s) for MRT stops and remains empty for non-MRT stops.

-For bus stops descriptions that contained ‘Stn’ or ‘Int but did not have a correspinding MRT line mapping, we updated the 'MRTBusStop' value to 0.
+For bus stops descriptions that contained ‘Stn’ or ‘Int but did not have a corresponding MRT line mapping, we updated the 'MRTBusStop' value to 0.
 This ensures that non-MRT bus stops that contain the 'Stn' or 'Int' keywords are correctly classified.

 <img width="643" alt="Screenshot 2024-11-04 at 4 26 42 PM" src="https://github.com/user-attachments/assets/3c7dce37-ee1a-4211-a9e3-507d723bd9d4">

 ##### all_bus_data.csv
-We then merged 'updated_trunkroutes' together with the new features and saved the dataframe as 'all_bus_data.csv' to serve as a standardised dataset containing relevant information for our project.
+We then merged 'updated_trunkroutes' together with the new features and saved the data frame as 'all_bus_data.csv' to serve as a standardised dataset containing relevant information for our project.

 <img width="916" alt="Screenshot 2024-11-04 at 4 12 34 PM" src="https://github.com/user-attachments/assets/71ca13be-402c-4d2c-aa68-92c08bfe50b7">